Callee84/Cabins/README.md

 ---

 ## **UX**
-While planing this project / site I first started I brokit down to the 5 planes of:
+While planing this project / site I first started I broke it down to the 5 planes of:

 - The Strategy Plane
 - The Scope Plane